As often happens when arguing on principles, dialectical passion supersedes reasonableness (not to mention rationality).

 The problem that arises in the Cloud environment, compared to conventional perimeter security, is that the number of the rings of the security chain (to stay at the metaphor) grows exponentially, rather than linearly.

 This entails a potentially uncontrolled growth of the so-called “attack surface”, which can give rise to potentially unpredictable outcomes in terms of security.

 If it is already difficult in a conventional context to define the security perimeter, it is even more complicated to do so in a distributed network like that of Cloud Computing.

 Every new “bucket” that is added (not to mention the applications, systems, apparatuses, sensors, etc., that may reside in it) increases in a more than proportional way the overall complexity of the Cloud considered as a whole.

 According to the fundamental principles of security:

-It is not enough, therefore, to reduce the problem to the choice of the best product / solution (if this actually existed, we would all choose it!), but we must increasingly address security issues adopting a “holistic” approach, which takes into account the complexity of the system as a whole.
+It is not enough, therefore, to reduce the problem of security to the choice of the best product or technical solution (should this actually exist, we would all choose it!), as we are asked to address security issues by adopting a “holistic” approach, which takes into account the complexity of the overall system.

-On the other hand, it has always been this way:
+On the other hand, it has always been true that:

-So the question of non-linear growth of the potential attack surface surface constitutes THE PROBLEM of Cloud Security, and cannot be diminished to a simple secondary aspect.
+So the question regarding the non-linear growth of the potential attack surface surface constitutes the actual Problem of Cloud Security, and cannot be diminished to a simple secondary aspect.

 Dealing with the “Curse of Dimensionality”